Formula Reference

 GPA Calculator Pakistan Logic

-The GPA Calculator Pakistan computes your semester GPA and cumulative CGPA using the Higher Education Commission (HEC) Pakistan 4.0 grading scale.
+This tool computes your semester GPA and cumulative CGPA using the Higher Education Commission (HEC) Pakistan 4.0 grading scale.
 You can enter grades as letter grades from your transcript or as percentage scores, which the calculator converts to letter grades automatically using the standard HEC cutoffs.
-The cumulative mode accepts your existing CGPA and total credit hours from previous semesters, giving you an accurate overall CGPA that reflects your complete academic record rather than just the current semester.
+The cumulative mode accepts your existing CGPA and total credit hours from previous semesters, giving an accurate overall CGPA that reflects your complete academic record.
 Pakistani universities have moved uniformly to the HEC 4.0 scale since the commission standardised grading policy in its academic quality guidelines, making a single calculator applicable across NUST, LUMS, COMSATS, UET, and other HEC-recognised institutions.

 HEC Pakistan Grading Scale